Sci-Fi Movies 2014 – Guide17.12.13 # Sci-Fi # 5 Comments

 Out: April 4, 2014

 Two years after The Avengers, Steve Rogers is struggling to adapt to his role in the modern world.
 When a SHIELD compatriot is attacked, he teams up with Black Widow to battle a powerful yet shadowy enemy in Washington, D.C.
-Before long they recruit the help of the Falcon (Mackie) and encounter a powerful new adversary with links to Cap’s past and Black Widow’s heritage — The Winter Soldier… The Falcon will have telepathic abilities and be able to fly using a harness.
+Before long they recruit the help of the Falcon (Mackie) and encounter a powerful new adversary with links to Cap’s past and Black Widow’s heritage — The Winter Soldier… The Falcon will be able to fly using a harness.
 Frank Grillo plays supervillain Crossbones, though the size of the role is uncertain, and Baron Zemo is rumoured.
 Sam Jackson is back, this time accompanied by Robert Redford as a senior leader within SHIELD and a member of the World Security Council (great casting).
 The comedic directors of ‘Arrested Development’ and ‘You, Me and Dupree’ are an odd choice for this, but we have to trust Marvel at this point.
-I’m looking forward to a full-on Cap story set in the modern era, but am I the only one who doesn’t find his co-star Black Widow interesting?
+I’m looking forward to a full-on Cap story set in the modern era.

 Starring: Johnny Depp, Rebecca Hall, Morgan Freeman, Kate Mara, Cillian Murphy